bitzesty/qae/README.md

 # ![Logo](https://raw.githubusercontent.com/bitzesty/qae/master/public/logo.jpg) King's Awards for Enterprise

-"QAE" is the application which powers the application process for The King's Awards for Enterprise.
+"KAE" is the application which powers the application process for The King's Awards for Enterprise.

 ## Development